no2fpga/no2e1/doc/mem-map.md

   * `oc`: Overflow Clear
   * `mode`:
       - `00`: Transparent; no alignment at all
-      - `01`: Byte Alignement
+      - `01`: Byte Alignment
-      - `10`: Basic Frame Alignement; align to the 32-byte basic frame
+      - `10`: Basic Frame Alignment; align to the 32-byte basic frame
-      - `11`: Multi Frame Alignement; align to the multi-frame
+      - `11`: Multi Frame Alignment; align to the multi-frame
   * `e`: Enable the receiver

 Here, _alignment_ is defined in terms of the alignment of the